DLR Portal

 Experiments on the International Space Station

 Responsibility for the payload- and experiment-related mission planning, mission execution and data management is administered in decentralised scientific centers across Europe known as European User Support Centers.
 In this network, the MUSC is integrated as the leading European User Support center.
-MUSC operates the space station facilities Biolab, Expose, Matroshka and in the future the Materials Science Lab (MSL) by order of ESA.
+MUSC operates the space station facilities Biolab, Expose, DOSIS, Materials Science Lab (MSL), FASTER (Facility for Absorption and Surface Tension) and EML (Electromagnetic Levitator) by order of ESA.

 Read more